Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - Authentic relationships surpass transactional networking

-- Your commitment will be tested - plan to stay through challenges
+- Your commitment will be tested, plan to stay through challenges

 - Small communities offer unique opportunities if you invest in them